Plugins for WebStorm You Need to Know About

 Looking for something a little more you than the default IDE themes?
 There’s a variety of custom themes that you can choose from.
-The most popular themes include Material Theme UI, One Dark, Gradianto, and Dark Purple.
+The most popular themes include One Dark, Gradianto, Dark Purple, and Material Theme UI Lite.
 If none of the existing themes suit your needs, you could also create your own.

 While becoming keyboard-centric can greatly increase your productivity, it’s never been easy to get used to all the new shortcut combinations.
 The Key Promoter X plugin helps make this process a lot less daunting.
 When you use the mouse on a button inside the IDE, it shows you the keyboard shortcut you could’ve used instead.
 For buttons that don’t have a shortcut, the plugin suggests assigning one.
 All this helps you rely on the mouse less and less so you can eventually code faster.

 This plugin color codes each pair of brackets, which can help you if you’re struggling to identify where each code block starts and ends.

 With default colors, the plugin works better in a combination with dark themes.
 If you’re using a light theme or want to experiment with the defaults, you can create your own color scheme.
 You can do it in Preferences / Settings | Editor | Color Scheme | Rainbow Brackets.

 This plugin is like Rainbow Brackets but for indents.
 Its main goal is to make indentation more readable.
 If the wrong indentation is used, the plugin will highlight the line in red, helping you find indent problems faster.